qiceradar/radar_wrangler/code/download/README.md

 TODO: Consider refactoring; only copying the file to its final destination after download succeeds makes the file size check less important.

 `python3 download_utig_nsidc.py ~/RadarData qiceradar_antarctic_index.gpkg`

+## CReSIS

+ALL of CReSIS's data appears to be available from their KU servers.
+Some of it is also at NSIDC, and some of it is the COLDEX data that's also available at TDR.

+### KU

+`python3 download_cresis_ku.py ~/RadarData qiceradar_antarctic_index.gpkg qiceradar_arctic_index.gpkg`

 # Add Geometry